scaphandroid/trello-recycler/README.md

 # trello-recycler

-> Copy, clean and clear Trello Boards
+> Copy, clean and clear Trello's Boards and move multiple Trello's lists

+TODO :
+-[ ] use anonymous functions in axios promise
+-[ ] react on selected board change
+-[ ] move selected lists from a board to another
+-[ ] delete all archived items from a board
+-[ ] copy a board to another team
+-[ ] prevent api limits

 ## Build Setup